NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

 First, let's import several NEON lidar data products.

+# KYLA - Do we need the DSM and DTM now that we have a CHM pre-processed?

     # import digital surface model (dsm) (top of the surface - includes trees and buildings)
     dsm <- raster("NEONdata/D17-California/TEAK/2013/lidar/Teak_lidarDSM.tif")